PierreChouteau/DeepLearningWithAudio/03_nsynth_and_gansynth/nsynth/azure_nsynth.md

 ## Transfer your dataset to the VM

 You can transfer your files from your own PC to the VM following the below command line structure.
-Open a new terminal window make sure that you are in your own computer/laptop directory.
+Open a new terminal window make sure you are in your own computer/laptop directory.

 * Transfer a folder